openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-throughput.rst

 .. note::

-   While the legacy approach of optimizing the parameters of each device separately works, the :doc:`OpenVINO performance hints <high-level-performance-hints>` allow configuring all devices (that are part of the specific multi-device configuration) at once.
+   While the legacy approach of optimizing the parameters of each device separately works, the :doc:`Automatic Device Selection <../inference-devices-and-modes/auto-device-selection>` allow configuring all devices (that are part of the specific multi-device configuration) at once.